smomara/tinylang/README.md

 While learning assembly language, I grew fascinated with how compilers translate to machine language.
 I thought the best way to learn about compilers was to build one myself.

+I'm starting a Haskell implementation in the `has/` directory

 I'm planning to add to this project by completing all the challenges in the book.
 After that, I might add some unique features.

 ## How to Use TinyLang